Bowling form: Tweening

-Power Stroking
+Power stroking

 A variation on tweening is used by a very successful and well-known bowler, Pete Weber, who is considered a power stroker.
 This term refers to a bowler who relies on a high backswing and open shoulders to generate potential ball speed and a big hook, but uses the timing of a stroker.
 Weber's release imparts a high degree of axis rotation and very little axis tilt.
-A power stroker's release is both smooth and powerful, generating many revolutions via a wrist snap or flick of the fingers, without muscling the armswing.
-Some other famous power strokers include Bryan Goebel, Wes Malott, Dick Allen, Dominic Barrett, Doug Kent (often considered a tweener), and Chris Barnes (often considered a stroker).
+A power stroker's release is both smooth and powerful, generating many revolutions via a wrist snap or flick of the fingers, without muscling the armswing like a cranker would.
+Some other prominent power strokers include Bryan Goebel, Steve Hoskins, Wes Malott, Dick Allen, Dominic Barrett, Doug Kent (often considered a tweener), and Chris Barnes (often considered a stroker).

-Cranking/Power Player
+Cranking/power player

 A cranker or power player is a bowler who strives to generate revolutions using a cupped wrist or excessive wrist action.
-They have revolution rates over 370 rpm.
+They typically have revolution rates over 400 rpm.
 Crankers who rely on wrist action may have a high backswing and open their shoulders to generate ball speed.
 These bowlers often cup the wrist, but open the wrist at the top of the swing.
+Mark Roth was among the first bowlers to crank the ball using a high backswing and excessive wrist action.
 Crankers may also muscle the ball with a bent elbow because their wrist is not strong enough to be cupped at the release.
 Crankers often use "late" timing, where the foot gets to the foul line before the ball; a technique known as plant and pull, hardly using any slide on their final step and pulling the ball upwards for leverage.
 The timing between the feet and the ball being delivered is only a fraction of a second.
 Even though the plant and pull bowler is sometimes used as another name for a cranker, it is rather misleading because some crankers slide more, while bowlers with other styles can also use this technique.

 The term "cranking" is used to describe the style of release and heavy wrist action that typifies crankers.
 Because of the high rev rate and power crankers have, they can throw powerful strikes even on less-than-perfect hits, but are more prone to splits rarely left by strokers or otherwise.
 The myth that crankers are not good spare shooters is not always supported.
 Roth, for example, was one of the best spare shooters on tour in his day, and was the first person to convert the nearly-impossible 7-10 split on national television.
 Robert Smith and Jason Couch also both posted very high spare-conversion percentages.
 Due to the intensive nature of their release, cranking is sometimes viewed as physically detrimental long-term such that some bowlers transition to a tweener/power stroker release.
 Because many bowlers have a style that can be described as a cranker or a power stroker, the term power player is used for any bowler who can generate high revolutions or ball speed.